YottaDB/YDBDoc/MessageRecovery/errors.rst

 NAMGVSUBSMAX, Subscripted Name specification nnnn has more than the maximum # of subscripts (mmmm)

-GDE Error: This indicates that a name nnnn was specified with more than the maximum allowed number mmmm.
+GDE Error: This indicates that a name nnnn was specified with more than the maximum allowed number of subscripts mmmm.

 Action: Specify a name within the maximum allowed number of subscripts.

 ---------------------
 NAMLPARENNOTBEG